Zelhorst92/1stMileStone-GymSite/README.md

 *   ### Status
     *   Unresolved

+## Sectionheadings

+*   ### Bug
+    *   Sectionheadings are hidden behind the navigation bar when jumping to certian sections with the navigation bar.

+*   ### Fix
+    *   Add a new class of .section-nav to the appropriate sections and introducte a 'scroll-margin-top:' property to it.

+*   ### Result
+    *   Section headings are now visible when navigating throught the site with the navigation links.

+*   ### Status
+    *   Resolved

 ## Responsiveness Subscription Section
 *   ### Bug
     *   The third subscription card is not aligned in the center when on medium width screen sizes.